-The Thompson Interpretive Park commemorates the Breach Inlet Naval Battle which occurred on June 28, 1776.
+The Thompson Interpretive Park commemorates the American effort to stop the invading British from crossing Breezch Inlet on June 28, 1776.

 commemorate the struggles, successes and contributions of these African captives.9 In addition, a memorial bench located near Cove Inlet at Fort Moultrie was dedicated to the memory of those Africans who passed through Sullivan’s Island during the quarantine period of 1707 to 1796.